by Susan Flantzer © Unofficial Royalty 2016

 On December 28, 1694, Anne’s sister Queen Mary II died of smallpox.
 She was just 32 years old.
 King William III continued to reign alone for the remainder of his life.
 As William and Mary had no children, Anne was now the heir presumptive to the throne and her son William was second in the line of succession.

 On July 24, 1700, Prince William, Duke of Gloucester celebrated his eleventh birthday at a party held at Windsor Castle.
 Jenkin Lewis, his servant, reported, “He complained a little the next day, but we imputed that to the fatigues of a birthday so that he was much neglected.”
 In the evening, William complained of a sore throat and chills.
 Two days later, he was no better and had developed a fever and was delirious.
 The doctors suspected smallpox, but no rash appeared, so they used the usual treatments of the time, bleeding and blistering, which no doubt, made William’s condition worse.
 William died on the morning of July 30, 1700, at Windsor Castle, probably of pneumonia.
 His body was taken to the Palace of Westminster where it lay in state in his apartments.
 William was interred in the Henry VII Chapel at Westminster Abbey during the evening of August 7, 1700.
-His uncle, King William III wrote to the Duke of Marlborough, that William’s death was “so great a loss to me as well as to all of England, that it pierces my heart.”
+His uncle King William III wrote to the Duke of Marlborough that William’s death was “so great a loss to me as well as to all of England, that it pierces my heart.”

 Anne and her husband George were devastated.
 This death and the failure of the Protestant Stuarts to produce heirs meant the end of the Protestant Stuart dynasty as the legitimate descendants of King Charles I were either childless or Roman Catholic.
 The Act of Settlement 1701 secured the Protestant succession to the throne after William’s sister-in-law and heir presumptive Princess Anne.
-The act excluded the former King James II (who died a few months after the act received royal assent) and the Roman Catholic children from his second marriage and also excluded the descendants of King James II’s sister Henrietta, the youngest daughter of King Charles I. Parliament’s choice was limited to the Protestant descendants of Elizabeth Stuart, Electress Palatine, the only other child of King James I not to have died in childhood.
+The act excluded the former King James II (who died a few months after the act received royal assent) and the Roman Catholic children from his second marriage.
+It also excluded the descendants of King James II’s sister Henrietta, the youngest daughter of King Charles I. Parliament’s choice was limited to the Protestant descendants of Elizabeth Stuart, Electress Palatine, the only other child of King James I not to have died in childhood.
 The senior Protestant descendant was Elizabeth Stuarts’s youngest daughter Sophia, Electress of Hanover.
 The Act of Settlement put Sophia of Hanover and her Protestant heirs in the line of succession after Anne.

 On February 20, 1702, King William III went riding on his horse at Hampton Court Palace.
 The horse stumbled on a molehill and fell and broke his collarbone.
-It was set by a surgeon, but instead of resting, William insisted on returning to Kensington Palace that evening by coach.
+The collarbone was set by a surgeon, but instead of resting, William insisted on returning to Kensington Palace that evening.
 A week later, it was discovered that the fracture was not mending well and William’s right hand and arm were puffy and did not look right.
 His condition continued to worsen and by March 3, William had a fever and had difficulty breathing.
 King William III died on March 8, 1702, and was succeeded by his sister-in-law and cousin Anne.
 Queen Anne’s coronation took place on St George’s Day, April 23, 1702.
 Despite being only 37 years old, Anne was so overweight and infirm that she had to be carried in a sedan chair to Westminster Abbey.
 At the coronation, Anne’s husband Prince George paid homage to her.
 He was the first husband of a reigning queen to do so and it was not to be repeated until Prince Philip, Duke of Edinburgh paid homage to his wife Queen Elizabeth II at her 1953 coronation.

 During Queen Anne’s reign, England was engaged in the War of the Spanish Succession, in which England, Austria, and the Dutch Republic fought against France and Spain.
 On March 6, 1707, the Acts of Union were passed.
 England and Scotland were united into a single kingdom called Great Britain.
 Anne’s husband, Prince George died at age 55 on October 28, 1708, at Kensington Palace and was buried at Westminster Abbey.
 Anne deeply grieved for her husband and wrote to his nephew King Frederik IV of Denmark, “the loss of such a husband, who loved me so dearly and so devotedly, is too crushing for me to be able to bear it as I ought.”